 Minocycline (mye-no-SYE-kleen) HYDROCHLORIDE CAPSULES USP

 Read the Patient Information that comes with Minocycline hydrochloride capsules before you or a family member starts taking them and each time you get a refill.
 There may be new information.
 This leaflet does not take the place of talking to your doctor about your medical condition or treatment.

 What are Minocycline hydrochloride capsules?

 Minocycline hydrochloride capsules are a tetracycline-class antibiotic medicine.
 Minocycline hydrochloride capsules are used to treat certain infections caused by bacteria.
 These include infections of the skin, respiratory tract, urinary tract, some sexually transmitted diseases, and others.
 Minocycline hydrochloride capsules may be used along with other treatments for severe acne.

 Sometimes, other germs, called viruses cause infections.
 The common cold is a virus.
-Minocycline hydrochloride, like other antibiotics, does not treat viruses.
+Minocycline hydrochloride capsules, like other antibiotics, do not treat viruses.

 Who should not use Minocycline hydrochloride capsules?